Chile-Bolivia train route being re-established after 16 years

-LA PAZ, May 8 (Reuters) - Rail line operators are re-establishing a train system to carry Bolivian exports to Chile’s Pacific ports for the first time in 16 years, holding out hope of an increase in regional trade.
+LA PAZ (Reuters) - Rail line operators are re-establishing a train system to carry Bolivian exports to Chile’s Pacific ports for the first time in 16 years, holding out hope of an increase in regional trade.

 The freight train route has been defunct since the rail line was scuttled by floods in 2003.
 But this weekend transportation officials said a trial run of the bi-national rail system was completed when a train reached a spot near the Chilean border town of Charana from Bolivia.